jina-ai/GSoC/README.md

 - [**Jina**](https://github.com/jina-ai/jina): A cloud-native neural search framework to build state-of-the-art and scalable deep learning search applications in minutes.
 - [**DocArray**](https://github.com/jina-ai/docarray): A library for nested, unstructured data in transit, including text, image, audio, video, 3D mesh, etc. It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.
-- [**Finetuner**](https://github.com/jina-ai/finetuner): Allows one to tune the weights of any deep neural network for better embeddings on search tasks.
+- [**Finetuner**](https://github.com/jina-ai/finetuner): Lets developers tune the weights of any deep neural network for better embeddings on search tasks.

 We have also built an open source "app store" for sharing neural search components at [Jina Hub](https://hub.jina.ai/).
 These projects work in synergy to help developers build solutions for various problems, from image search to 3D model search, from semantic search to text-to-image search, from question-answering systems to outlier detection.

-We are always enthusiastic about GSoC and we believe this experience will help us empower more users, improve open source and overall, improve developer experience.
+We are always enthusiastic about GSoC and we believe this experience will help us empower more users, improve open source and overall, enhance developer experience.

 Listed below are project ideas which work towards the idea of using AI for good.
 Each project comes with a lot of learning and every participant will be guided thoroughly by our dedicated mentors.
 Please feel free to come up with your own ideas too!